camitz/CloudWatchAppender/README.md

 All posts are made asynchronously to CloudWatch via the [AWSSDK](http://aws.amazon.com/sdkfornet/) library for .NET.

+# News

+## Now supporting CloudWatch Logs

+In July AWS launch CloudWatch [Logs](http://aws.amazon.com/about-aws/whats-new/2014/07/10/introducing-amazon-cloudwatch-logs/).
+CloudWatchAppender now supports them with two brand new appenders, CloudWatchLogsAppender and its buffering counter part, BufferingCloudWatchLogsAppender.
+The appenders will automatically take care of adding groups and streams, specified in config or in the log message.

+## Credentials handling as recommended by AWS

+Time has moved on since first launch and putting API keys and secrets in clear text in config files is unsurpisingly no longer the recommended way of doing things.
+CloudWatchAppender now supports all manners of providing credentials [recommended by AWS](#credentials).

+## Support for AWS client config settings

+All settings including proxy settings and signature version is now supported via the config-file.

+## Supporting .NET 3.5 again and soon to support .NET 5.0

+I will maintain a separate project for .NET 3.5 and in the near future also a 5.0 version.

+## Next step: Default metric filters

+CloudWatchLogsAppender and BufferingCloudWatchLogsAppender will in a future version submit [MetricFilters](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/FilterAndPatternSyntax.html) by default if a PatternLayout-string is specified.

 # Installation

 To add CloudWatchAppender to your Visual Studio project, run the following command in <a href="http://docs.nuget.org/docs/start-here/using-the-package-manager-console">Package Manager Console</a> or download the source from [GitHub](https://github.com/camitz/CloudWatchAppender).